Berkeley-CS195/sp23/assignments/h195-proj3.md

 - Record a podcast episode talking about your own experience in CS/tech/Berkeley EECS classes, and connecting it to what research says about broader trends in how tech cultures affect individuals
+- Design a PSA about a particular technology, such as the effects it has on your chosen community

 Since Project 2 engaged with the classroom environment, we'd like to see you do something that is not a lesson plan.